 He adds: “I’ve never mentioned this publicly.
 I had a deal on the table from Explicit Records in Québec City before I was offered the Mont Real deal.
 But I signed with Mont Real out of loyalty to Sans Pression.
 The situation at Mont Real fell apart pretty quickly after that.
 Explicite is still active to this day.
 It’s one of my biggest regrets in 20 years of making music.”

 Beeyou, as he likes to be called, is probably the hardest working man in Rap Queb.
 He has made his name in the Québec City underground, where he’s self-produced, engineered and has mixed a string of albums including the Talent disparus series which united an international roster of talent from the United States, Bosnia and Tunisia.

 It wasn’t until 2010 that he would release Ultimatum, his first true solo album.
 Packed with his signature dark and brooding production and politically driven, and some would say incendiary lyrical content, Ultimatum was a critical success.
 After several appearances, here and there, Beeyoudee would return in 2012 with the album Laisse-les pas faire.

-He would then immediately release Faut qu’tu comprennes with Leveq, a member of the duo known as The Ambassadors.
+He would then immediately release Faut qu’tu comprennes with Leveq, a member of the collective known as The Ambassadors.

 Beeyoudee and Manspino would meet in 2013, through a mutual acquaintance, Joker from DManyak Tattoo.